Charlie Griffin (rugby union)

 Charlie Griffin (born 6 December 2005) is an English rugby union player who plays as a winger for Premiership Rugby side Bath Rugby.

 Early life

 Griffin played in the academy of London Irish from a young age, being named the player of the tournament at the Lyon Rugby U12 International Festival in 2018.
 He is the brother of Rory Griffin.
 He attended Harrow School.
-He later studied at Bath University where he played British Universities and Colleges Sport (BUCS) Super Rugby.
+He later studied at the University of Bath where he played British Universities and Colleges Sport (BUCS) Super Rugby.

 Career

-He played for the Saracens Academy prior to joining Bath Rugby.
+Griffin played for the Saracens Academy prior to joining Bath Rugby.
 He signed a professional contract with Bath ahead of the 2024-25 season having won the Premiership Academy U18 title with Bath in 2024.

-He made his professional debut for Bath on 2 November 2024 in the Premiership Rugby Cup in a 73-0 win over Ampthill RUFC.
+Griffin made his professional debut for Bath on 2 November 2024 in the Premiership Rugby Cup in a 73-0 win over Ampthill RUFC.
+His performances for Hath have included a try in a 60-19 win over Sale Sharks in the Rugby Premiership Cup in February 2026.

 International career

 He played for England U18 in 2023 and 2024 before going on to feature at under-20 level.
 In November 2024, he was called-up to the England A national rugby union team.